Aren’t you interested in ways to improve your blog writing skills?

 - Your clients have a trustworthy guide who gently nudges (or pushes if needed) them in the right direction.
 For the amazing purpose of solving years-old problems.

 - Your clients enjoy the gift of a safe space to share ongoing struggles.
-And to find baby-steps to get unstuck.

-Truth is, you want to share both features and benefits.
+The truth is, you want to share both features and benefits.

 Features talk about the ‘nuts-and-bolts’ of your programs and services.

 Example: a feature of your group coaching program is that the group meets via zoom each Tuesday and that replays are available if members can’t make it live.

 Additionally, features can communicate trust because they detail how your clients access your services.
 Details like:

 - The number of zoom calls included in your program

 - How to access the weekly call recording

 - Process to get questions answered between group calls

 - How to submit their work, or a challenge, for review on group calls